dsnoeijer/angular/aio/content/guide/upgrade.md

 </code-example>

-But when using them from AngularJS templates, you must use kebab-case:
+When using them from AngularJS templates, you must use kebab-case:

 <code-example language="html">